 “Will you just fuck him so we can get some sleep?”

-Samil rarely connected anymore, spending all his free time with Radek.
-Hoping to see him today, Andrew showed up unannounced, knowing Niko wouldn’t be there since acquiring a driving job—a highly suspect windfall since the man possessed no driver’s license.
+Samil rarely connected with him anymore, spending all his free time with Radek.
+Hoping to see him today, Andrew showed up unannounced, knowing Niko wouldn’t be there since acquiring some driving job—a highly suspect windfall since the man possessed no driver’s license.

-Andrew grabbed a cola from the fridge before exploring the couch cushions for the television remote.
+Andrew found the front door unlocked, meaning the bedrooms were occupied.
+He grabbed a cola from the fridge and then explored the couch cushions for the television remote.

 “What you doing here, Andrej?”